JoshIri360/avatar_the_last_api/README.md

 # 🔥 Introducing "Avatar: The Last API" - Master the Elements with Bending Data! 🔥

-Unleash the power of the Django-Stack and dive into the enchanting world of Avatar: The Last Bender with this remarkable API project on GitHub!
+Unleash the power of the Django-Stack and dive into the enchanting world of Avatar: The Last Air Bender with this remarkable API project on GitHub!
 Delve into the lives of your favorite characters and uncover their captivating details, all in one place.

 ## Description